Stikerz/ihateironing/README.md

 ## Project Structure Notes

-- The Backend Django Rest Framework  are stored in the `winterfell` folder
+- The Backend Django Rest Framework  are stored in the `winterfell/drycleaning ` folder
+- Project uses Postgres with DB info hardcoded  in `winterfell/settings` for dev purposes only ( store sensitive data are either with environment variables or via a json file in production)
+- Currently API is for retrieving only as instructed with task

 ## API Endpoints
 - Retrieve Orders : /drycleaning/orders/